 MeUndies successfully re-engages its lapsed shoppers by asking them to join their community online.

 5. Sale Promotions

-During holiday season sales like Black Friday and Christmas, many merchants set up automated emails to effectively promote their sale.
+During holiday season sales like Black Friday and Christmas, many merchants set up automated emails to effectively promote their sales.

 A typical sale launch email looks like this: